Generative patterns: Just-in-time Strategy Deployment

 - Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results, Christina Wodtke (2016)

-John Doerr is notable for bringing OKR to Google from Intel, where it was developed by CEO Andy Grove.
+John Doerr is notable for bringing Objectives and Key Results (OKR) to Google from Intel, where it was developed by CEO Andy Grove.

 - The 4 Disciplines of Execution (4DX): Getting strategy done, McChesney, Covey, & Huling (2015)